 - No Library material may be written upon, marked in, ripped, torn, defaced, mutilated, stained, or used for any purpose other than its intended use.
 Those using Library materials, whether in or out of the building, are responsible for any deterioration in the condition of the material while in their use, and for the safe and timely return of the material to its proper location or to designated return areas.

 - The length of time for which an individual may check out Library material may depend upon either the type of material and the individual borrower's status (or both).
-In general, books and kits circulate for three weeks and dvds and videos circulate for one week.
+In general, books and kits circulate for three weeks and dvds circulate for one week.

 - Material which is needed for reserve, for preservation, or for another user may be recalled at any time.